 The Delmonico Steak was expertly cooked to order (Medium), served with a creamy boursin-vidallia-potato pureeand grilled vegetables with duck-fat butter.
 A-mazing.

-Both entrees were as excellent as they sound (and yes, we did bring leftovers back to our room).
+Both entrees were as excellent as they sound (and yes, I did bring leftovers back to my room).

 We ate in the main dining room, which has a lovely ambiance, especially so with the small fireplace and comfortable chairs.
 It’s open from 5:00pm – 9:30pm.
 You can also order in-room dinner service (5:00pm – 9:00pm).